divine-architect/TuxThePenguinHearted/README.md

 Also note that the `.exe` binary from the source is bound to break, so use it from this site --> https://www.microsoft.com/en-us/download/confirmation.aspx?id=48145

 Save it in the Downloads directory as the script expects it to be in the Downloads directory

+## Important

+Enable steamplay under settings and then use proton 7.x as your preferred proton version since this worked for me. if 7.x doesnt work keep experimenting with other versions, once you're done with that the game should start but you'll only be able to play offline, to be able to play one use the script or use the commands in the script to do it manually.

 ## Usage